 Time for spring cleaning has begun!
 While conspicuously gross places like toilet bowls and garbage cans are clear targets for disinfection, there are other less obvious, more nefarious dirty spots that we touch on a daily basis.
-To keep your household healthy and happy, take a look at these 5 germy spots you may missing and how to clean them.
+To keep your household healthy and happy, take a look at some of the dirtiest places in your home you may missing and how to clean them.

 Solution: Pour equal parts white vinegar and water into the reservoir, then switch on the brew cycle.
 Halfway through, turn off the coffeemaker and let the solution sit for about an hour.
 Turn it on again to complete the cycle, then run several cycles with clean water.

 As one of the most frequently used and handled devices in the home, it’s no surprise that remote controls are full of germs.